eric8395/airbnb_recommendations/README.md

 - Factually based columns such as access, notes, and transit are unsurprisingly factual.
 - Interesting to note that amenities are considered very opinionated.
 One would expect that amenities would be more grounded in facts.

+## Next Steps & Recommendation System Limitations
+Having constructed a recommendation system based on user based content filtering, there are a few nuances as part of this project:
+- URL links are not entirely up to date.
+Since the data for this recommendation system consists of 2019 data, there are instances where the url links to the actual Airbnb listing do not exist anymore.
+However, conceptually, the recommendation system is still effective when it comes to analysis of other content based features.

+- While the dataset contained textual data, the sentiment analysis was limited to description of listings by the hosts.
+Moving forward, I'd like to incoorporate a sentiment analysis of users who have previously stayed at a listing (ie. user reviews).
+With this analysis, there is potential to create a recommendation system of ideal Airbnb listings based on the sentiment analysis of user reviews.